-In this article, you will get the profound understanding of continuous integration and several tools to achieve the purpose.
-Moreover, you will understand the need of CI tools for your projects and will eventually be able to decide best suitable tools for your project.
+In this article, you will get a profound understanding of continuous integration and several tools to achieve the purpose.
+Moreover, you will understand the need for CI tools for your projects and will eventually be able to decide the best suitable tools for your project.

 Introduction(About Continuous Integration Tools)